 - Users will have a total of 12 hours of Firefox Private Network in the form of 4 blocks of 3 hours of uninterrupted use.

 - We will have 4 free passes at the beginning of each month.

 To access the unlimited version of the Firefox VPN will give the opportunity to join the beta of this service.

 We can choose between servers in 39 countries, something that was not available in the initial version.

 All users who were using the initial version of Firefox Private Network will use this renewed mode with monthly passes and access to the unlimited version by invitation.
 It should be made clear that the VPN is activated only on that device when using the Firefox browser and does not “protect” the entire Internet connection.

-At the moment, both Firefox Private Network and unlimited VPN per invitation remain restricted to the United States .
-We hope that in a third phase of the project we will proceed to make the leap to other territories, with Spain as a potential candidate.
+At the moment, both Firefox Private Network and unlimited VPN per invitation remain restricted to the United States.
+We hope that in the third phase of the project we will proceed to make the leap to other territories, with Spain as a potential candidate.